Jeep Gladiator (JT): Exterior design

 The four-door, five-passenger mid-size Gladiator features exterior and interior styling cues from the Jeep Wrangler (JL).
 Taylor Langhals was the lead exterior designer on Gladiator.
 Because a truck is frequently used for both hauling and towing, the front grille slots were enlarged to allow for increased airflow and heavier-duty engine cooling.
 A full-sized spare tire, normally mounted on the Wrangler's rear tailgate, is mounted underneath the cargo bed of the Gladiator.

-Four different roof options are available, similar to those on the Wrangler JL, including a black vinyl Sun-Rider soft top and a premium black fabric Sun-Rider soft top (both of which can be fully retracted), a black Freedom-Top three-piece hard top, and a color-keyed Freedom-Top three-piece hard top, both of which have removable aluminum roof panels.
+Four different roof options are available, similar to those on the Wrangler JL, including a black vinyl Sun-Rider soft top and a premium black fabric Sun-Rider soft top (both of which can be fully retracted), a black Freedom-Top three-piece hard top, and a color-keyed Freedom-Top three-piece hard top, both of which have removable roof panels over the front row of seating.

 The truck has front and rear doors that can be fully removed, as well as a windshield that can be lowered (like the Wrangler JL).
 Jeep includes a tool kit with the tools necessary to remove the doors and lower the windshield.
 The Gladiator is unique in that it is the only truck available with a convertible folding soft top.

 A front-facing trail cam, mounted in one of the front grille slots, is also available that displays an image on the touchscreen of what is directly in front of the vehicle (this feature requires one of the two larger U Connect touchscreen displays), and will assist in off-road maneuverability, such as water fording, as well as climbing over objects like logs and rocks.
 The "Off Road Pages" application, displayed in the instrument cluster, allows a Gladiator driver to view approach and departure angles, steering angles, and more.